 During breast augmentation, lift, and revision procedures, it’s extremely important that the cosmetic surgeon places the implant in a way that looks natural.
 Breast implant size, shape, and type all play into the aesthetic outcome.
 Round silicone implants look like teardrops from the side when a patient is standing up, and when they are lying down the implant goes flat like a natural breast.
 On the other hand, breast implants that are premade in a teardrop shape can end up rotating and looking less natural.

 Technique plays a factor as well.
-An example is Dr. Maercks' Cold Subfascial Breast Augmentation technique, in which he makes an incision in the underarm area to place the implant, allowing the breasts to remain scar-free with a very natural appearance!
+An example is our surgeon's approach to breast augmentation, in which an incision is made in the underarm area to place the implant, allowing the breasts to remain scar-free with a very natural appearance!

 Lighting and Background